 I love lanterns of all kinds, and paper bag lanterns are one of the simplest to create.
 In fact you don’t really have to do anything to them at all to create a beautiful lantern, other than put a lamp or candle inside (making sure of course that the flame is protected in a jar).
 You can use any colour bag, but white bags create the most ethereal lanterns, and will give out the most light.
-As I stock packs of plain white paper gift bags (available in packs of 5 or 10) for children to decorate at Artful Kids, I thought I would use one of the smaller packs for this project.

 To create children’s art lanterns, you can of course just paint straight onto the bag.
 The best effect will be obtained if you use a paint that allows light to pass through, such as watercolour, felt-pens or ink, but not tempera paint which will block the light.
 However for these bags I decided I wanted to create a frame effect, and also to use some existing artwork, so I cut a frame out of one side of the bag.
 I then trimmed the artwork to size and oiled it with some clear paraffin lamp oil to make it more translucent.
 I suspect this would make the bag rather more flammable, which makes it doubly important to protect the candle flame with a jar, and also to make sure that the lantern is not left unattended – something which is good practice in any case whenever an open flame is being used.
 The artwork was then taped to the inside of the bag, to cover the window.
 Even when not being used as lanterns, these make attractive gift bags in their own right.